docker/docs/content/admin/faqs/general-faqs.md

 ### What's an organization name or namespace?

-The organization name, sometimes referred to as the organization namespace or the org ID, is the unique identifier of a Docker organization.
+The organization name, sometimes referred to as the organization namespace or the organization ID, is the unique identifier of a Docker organization.
 The organization name can't be the same as an existing Docker ID.

 ### What are roles?